IBM/fast-fan-in/README.md

 ## Notes

-If you have any questions or issues you can create a new [issue here][issues].
+If you have any questions or issues you can create a new [issue here][https://github.com/ibm/fast-fan-in/issues].

 Pull requests are very welcome!
 Make sure your patches are well tested.
 Ideally create a topic branch for every separate change you make.
 For